getodk/docs/odkx-src/survey-install.rst

 .. note::

-  You can also `download the ODK Survey APK <https://github.com/opendatakit/survey/releases/latest>`_ to your computer and load it on your device via `adb <https://developer.android.com/studio/command-line/adb.html>`_ or another tool like `AirDroid <https://www.howtogeek.com/105813/control-your-android-from-a-browser-with-airdroid/>`_.
+  You can also `download the ODK-X Survey APK <https://github.com/opendatakit/survey/releases/latest>`_ to your computer and load it on your device via `adb <https://developer.android.com/studio/command-line/adb.html>`_ or another tool like `AirDroid <https://www.howtogeek.com/105813/control-your-android-from-a-browser-with-airdroid/>`_.

 .. tip::

-  You can also `install ODK Survey on an Android emulator <https://github.com/opendatakit/opendatakit/wiki/DevEnv-Setup>`_.
+  You can also `install ODK-X Survey on an Android emulator <https://github.com/opendatakit/opendatakit/wiki/DevEnv-Setup>`_.
 However, this can be slow and is only recommended for developers actively working on Survey.